Giovanni Battista Guttadauro di Reburdone

 Giovanni Battista Guttadauro di Reburdone (13 September 1814, Catania - 26 April 1896) was a Roman Catholic priest and bishop.

 Life

-He was ordained priest on 22 September 1838.
-His appointment as Bishop of Caltanissetta was on 23 December 1858 and his consecration as bishop was on 9 January 1859 as Santi XII Apostoli in Rome.
+He was ordained as a priest on 22 September 1838.
+His appointment as Bishop of Caltanissetta was on 23 December 1858, and his consecration as bishop was on 9 January 1859 as Santi XII Apostoli in Rome.
 He was a Council Father at the First Vatican Council.